Matteo Renzi: Russia

 Russia had previously enjoyed a privileged relationship with Italy, particularly under the leadership of Silvio Berlusconi, who was a personal friend of Russian president Vladimir Putin.
-Following the 2014 Russian military intervention in Ukraine in Ukraine, relations worsened.
+Following the 2014 Russian annexation of Crimea and the beginning of the Russo-Ukrainian war, relations worsened.
 On 2 March, Renzi accused Putin of having committed "an unacceptable violation".
-During a speech to the Chamber of Deputies on 19 March, Renzi stated that the 2014 Crimean status referendum was illegal and that the G8 countries must start co-operating to solve the 2014 Crimean crisis and prevent a return to the Cold War.
+During a speech to the Chamber of Deputies on 19 March, Renzi stated that the 2014 Crimean status referendum was illegal and that cooperation between G8 countries was necessary to solve the diplomatic crisis resulting from the annexation of Crimea.
 In June, he subsequently participated in the 40th G7 summit in Brussels, the first one held after the suspension of Russia from the G8 following the annexation of Crimea in March.

 Renzi phoned Putin on 28 August, asking him to stop the "intolerable escalation" and to reach a peace agreement with Ukrainian president Petro Poroshenko to stop the war in Donbas.
 Renzi and Putin also had a bilateral meeting on 16 October, when Renzi hosted the Asia–Europe Meeting in Milan with 53 other leaders of the world.
 During the 2014 G-20 Brisbane summit on 15 November, the two leaders had another meeting, where they discussed the war in Donbas but also on the civil wars in Libya and Syria.

 On 5 March 2015, Renzi met President Putin and Prime Minister Dmitry Medvedev in Moscow.
 The talks between the leaders were focused on international issues, such as the settlement of the Russo-Ukrainian war, the situations in the Middle East and in Libya, as well as fighting terrorism.
 Putin guaranteed Russian support in case of a United Nations intervention in Libya against the Islamic State of Iraq and the Levant.
 Ahead of the bilateral meeting, Prime Minister Renzi visited and laid flowers at the Moscow bridge, near the Kremlin, on which the Russian opposition leader Boris Nemtsov was murdered a few days before.

 Through 2015, Renzi became one of the main supporters of a reduction of international sanctions against Russia and the establishment of a political and military alliance between the Western countries and Russia against Islamic terrorism.
 Renzi questioned Nord Stream 2, a new Russia–Germany natural gas pipeline, saying: "I found it surprising that the South Stream project was blocked [the Balkan pipeline South Stream was cancelled by Russia in December 2014 following obstacles from the EU], while now we are discussing a doubling up of Nord Stream."